An Introduction to the Human Brain: Facts, Anatomy, and Functions

 - Deep inside the brain, above the brainstem and surrounded by the cerebrum, is the diencephalon.
 The diencephalon contains the thalamus, which has two lobes beside each other, and the hypothalamus, which is located below and in front of the thalamus.

-- There are twelve pairs of cranial nerves that branch from the brain and connect it to other areas of the body.
+- Twelve pairs of cranial nerves branch from the brain and connect it to other areas of the body.
 The first two pairs are connected to the cerebrum.
 The other ten are connected to the brainstem.
 Fibers in these nerves take information to or from the brain.

 Functions of the Cerebrum